What is the BC Marine Trails Network, and who is it for?

 There’s no need to give much detail except the location (preferably the coordinates).
 We can take it from there and let you know what we already know about it, if anything.
 At that point, if its 'new' to us, we'll ask you about every possible detail and we'll want to see photos, too!

 Can the network be used by novice paddlers?

 Some waters are quite protected and novice paddlers will be able to paddle from site to site with little issue.
 Some island groups are located within protected waters, but paddlers may have to cross more exposed areas to reach them.
 Less skilled paddlers can still enjoy those sites however, with the aid of water taxis and professional guides.
 For other waters, conditions and geography will require advanced paddling skills.
 Some areas of the trails network will be very remote and paddlers will need to be completely self-sufficient.
-A general guide to the relative difficulty of sections of the BC coastal waters is given on our site in a link to SKGABC's Water Classification Maps.
-We advise paddlers to particpate in club or guided trips.
+We advise paddlers to participate in club or guided trips.
 For most paddlers, solo travel is too risky.

 Are there any fees for using the trails?

 A large number of the campsites are situated on Crown lands and might be designated as Marine Trail Recreation Sites.
 These do not currently require a fee.
 Some provincial, federal, and regional park sites may require a small fee, as will some sites on First Nations' lands and other privately-owned commercial campsites.
 For information regarding backcountry camping and fees in BC Parks please visit here.

 Will the establishment of the BC Marine Trails Network restrict paddlers to BCMT sites?